marcishak/RCplex/README.md

 ﻿# RCplex

-Patched version of RCPLEX, tested on WSL with
+A Patched version of RCPLEX to acutally make installing possible + the ability to use multithreading.
+Tested on WSL with

 ```
 R CMD build Rcplex